gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 Remember, your node only earns $GIN when it's online and processing tasks.
 Try to minimize downtime!
 {% endhint %}

+Your Gintonic client can be stopped in several ways:

+- Using the docker stop command (as shown above)
+- Manually killing the process
+- Restarting or shutting down your machine
+- Using the CTRL+C keyboard shortcut if running in an interactive terminal

+Regardless of how it's stopped, you can always restart your node using the docker start command provided earlier.

 ### Updating Your Node

 We're constantly improving Gintonic.
 To get the latest version: